Resources

 July

-Speakers: Dr Fran Lopez-Ruiz (CCDM/Curtin Uni), Nick Poole (FAR Australia), Josh Fanning (Agriculture Victoria), Hari Dadu (Agriculture Victoria), Angela van de Wouw (University of Melbourne/Marcroft Consulting), John Cameron (ICAN).
+Speakers: Dr Fran Lopez-Ruiz (CCDM/Curtin Uni), Nick Poole (FAR Australia), Ciara Beard (DPIRD), Geoff Thomas (DPIRD), John Cameron (ICAN).

 July

-Speakers: Dr Fran Lopez-Ruiz (CCDM/Curtin Uni), Nick Poole (FAR Australia), Hari Dadu (Agriculture Victoria), Angela van de Wouw (University of Melbourne/Marcroft Consulting), John Cameron (ICAN).
+Speakers: Dr Fran Lopez-Ruiz (CCDM/Curtin Uni), Nick Poole (FAR Australia), Ciara Beard (DPIRD), Geoff Thomas (DPIRD), Andrea Hills (DPIRD), John Cameron (ICAN).

 More